 Please note, the Scholars fall kick-off and spring Social Justice Teach-In DO NOT count as Scholars electives, since they are required All-Scholars trainings.

 The Civic Engagement Scholars program permits you to count these hours—as long as they meet the Scholars program criteria and guidelines.

 One of the main goals of the Civic Engagement Scholars program is to foster connections between students at Case Western Reserve University and members of the Greater Cleveland community.
 Although volunteer service is valuable in any part of the world, as residents of Cleveland, civic engagement scholars are expected to contribute a significant amount of time to the local community.

-Service hours performed before August 23, 2018 will not count toward the 50 service-hour requirement for this year's Scholars program.
-If you participated in the CCEL First-Year Service Day during Orientation Week on August 23, you may count those service hours.
+Service hours performed before August 22, 2019 will not count toward the 50 service-hour requirement for this year's Scholars program.
+If you participated in the CCEL New Student Service Day during Orientation Week on August 22, you may count those service hours.